McFateM/blog-dlad/content/posts/076-Digital.Grinnell-Custom-MODS-Display.md

 ### Details

-The process of hiding "duplicate" metadata from a child/parent object pair is relatively simple, but it involves some XSL transformations ((XSLT)[https://en.wikipedia.org/wiki/XSLT]), so it's inherently messy.
+The process of hiding "duplicate" metadata from a child/parent object pair is relatively simple, but it involves some [XSL transformations (XSLT)](https://en.wikipedia.org/wiki/XSLT), so it's inherently messy.
 The heavy-lifting all takes place in Digital.Grinnell's [islandora_mods_display](https://github.com/DigitalGrinnell/islandora_mods_display) module.

 #### XSL Transform